yuyomagico/rpi-jtag-spartan3/README.md

 ![FPGA](https://www.picclickimg.com/d/l400/pict/202418248319_/XILINX-SPARTAN-3-XC3S200-FPGA-module-FPGA-kit-Development.jpg).

-The prohect proves 2 utilites the firstone **idcode** is to test reading the IDCODES in a chain, and **fpga_program** to load the bitstream inot the fpga.
+In this project I provide 2 utilites, the firstone **idcode** is to test reading the IDCODES in a JTAG chain, and the 2nd one **fpga_program** to load the bitstream into the fpga.
 Is super simple to extend the functionalities.

 Raspberry PI JTAG programmer for Spartan3 FPGA.
-This project is written in a poorly but working C/C++ mix for a RPI v1.
+This project is written from scratch in C/C++ mix for a RPI v1.
 So **Choose proper JTAG pins wirings for your RPI version in main cpp file.
 Pin numbers use wiringPI numeration**

 ## Check Video
   <a href="http://www.youtube.com/watch?feature=player_embedded&v=aABMkHJeyaw" target="_blank"><img src="http://img.youtube.com/vi/aABMkHJeyaw/0.jpg"